Parents & carers

 A dad with his two daughters.
 One is a young girl, and she's being carried on his back, with her arms around his neck.
 The other daughter is a teenager and she's hugging them both from the side, with her hands touching her sisters.
 They signify the support the SCQF offers to parents and carers.

-Helping you, help them
+Helping you,

 Is your child in education and about to make big decisions about their future?
 Whether it’s with subject choices, or their next steps after school, college or university, we can help.